-It is the primary source of heart attack and stroke in Western countries(2).
+Narrowing of the arteries from plaques is the primary source of heart attack and stroke in Western countries(2,3).
 However, it could occur in the artery anywhere in the body, such as the legs, and kidneys, and not just in the heart.

 CBD oil has the potential to treat inflammatory disease.
 Primarily situated on the cells of the immune system, the CB2 receptor is the peripheral receptor for cannabinoids(4).

 When the CB2 receptor is triggered, it stimulates a response that fights inflammation.
 This anti-inflammatory response has been found to be useful for treating inflammation-related conditions(5).
 And these may provide therapeutic benefits for atherosclerosis patients, too.

 How does CBD Oil work in the Arteries?

 CBD supports the endocannabinoid system (ECS) of the body, which is the leading player in the regulation of homeostasis.
 The ECS consists of cannabinoid receptors (e.g., CB1R, CB2R) and the endogenous ligands that bind to these cannabinoid receptors such as anandamide and 2-arachidonoylglycerol (2-AG), The ECS also has enzymes for their biosynthesis and degradation(6).

 In vivo and in vitro studies on cannabinoid compounds have been studied through the years.
 The phytocannabinoids and endogenous cannabinoids (also known as endocannabinoids) cause vasodilation, which means these compounds can relax the wall of the blood vessels(7).

 The immunomodulating effect of THC lessens the progression of atherosclerosis.
 Studies suggest that the use of CBDs help decrease disease progression in mice(8).